LK4D4/lk4d4.darth.io/content/posts/timers.md

 ## runtime.timer
 All timers are based on the same data structure - [runtime.timer](https://github.com/golang/go/blob/release-branch.go1.7/src/runtime/time.go#L15).
-To add new timer, you need to instantiate `runtime.timer` and pass it to function [runtime.startTimer](https://github.com/golang/go/blob/release-branch.go1.7/src/runtime/time.go#L64).
+To add new timer, you need to instantiate `runtime.timer` and pass it to the function [runtime.startTimer](https://github.com/golang/go/blob/release-branch.go1.7/src/runtime/time.go#L64).
 Here is example from `time` package:
 ```go